-How Grocery Stores Can Build Better, More Personalized App Experiences
+How Grocery Stores Can Become More Nimble Digitally

-The grocery industry is reinventing itself to meet rapidly changing shopping habits and fierce competition.
-Among the changes, grocers are adopting apps and a multi-channel approach to engage and provide more value for their consumers.
-In fact, 56.1 percent of grocers are either in the process of establishing or currently running a strategy that combines online, digital, and in-store experiences.
+The grocery industry is reinventing itself to meet rapidly changing shopping habits during these trying times.
+Among the changes, grocers are adopting apps and a multi-channel approach to enable expedited delivery and pickup services for their shoppers.

 Apps play a critical role in these new multi-channel approaches.
-Just in the last year, the percentage of grocers offering mobile shopping apps for their shoppers went from 29.6 to 54.2.
-Shoppers now insist on app experiences from their grocery stores.
+Just in the last number of years, the percentage of grocers offering mobile shopping apps for their shoppers went from 29.6 to 54.2.
+Shoppers now require app and digital experiences from their grocery stores in this new world.
 They also expect more from the apps themselves.
-Unfortunately many of today's grocery store apps fall short of providing convenience for shoppers and can't keep up with increased demand.
+Unfortunately, many of today's grocery store apps fall short of providing convenience for shoppers and can't keep up with increased demand.

-Taking the Time to Understand Your Shoppers and Your Competition
+Taking the Time to Understand Your Shoppers Rapidly Changing Needs and Your Competition

 In the 10 years we've spent creating apps, we've seen too many businesses launch app experiences without first considering the unique needs of their users.
-We know that earning shopper loyalty goes beyond providing a card or program.
-It relies on addressing your shoppers' needs more than your competitors.
+We know that earning shopper confidence and trust goes beyond providing a card or program.
+It relies on addressing your shoppers' unique needs better than your competitors.

-To meet this goal, you need to understand what your shoppers care about most, what kind of shopping experience they want, and why they might turn to other grocery stores.
-That's why conducting extensive user research and competitive analysis is by far the most important step you can take when modifying an app to meet unique changing needs.
+In today's changing climate, you need to act quickly to understand what your shoppers care about most, what kind of shopping experience they want, and why they might turn to other grocery stores.
+That's why conducting rapid user research and competitive analysis is by far the most important step you can take when modifying an app to meet unique changing needs.

 According to a recent Food Marketing Institute report, shoppers prioritize “good prices, quality products, good promotions, clean stores, positive customer service and short checkout lines.”
 A successful app will work to meet those needs, either fully within the app itself, or through the grocery store's entire multi-channel experience.